wp-plugins/flexytalk-widget/readme.txt

 == Screenshots ==
 1. Live Chat Widget in action
 2. Operator answering chats on GTALK.
-3. When plugin is installed, a new widget is created (Appearance --> Widgets menu)
+3. When plugin is installed, a new widget is created (Appearance --> Widgets menu).
 4. Drop the widget to the desired sidebar
 5. Configure your widget.